 The success of our neighborhood public schools is grounded in the people who support them.
 Teachers, administrators, superintendents, parent volunteers, school board members and people throughout the community take extraordinary actions to make a difference in students' lives.
 Our public schools educate nine of every 10 students more than 50 million students and they have helped prepare artists, educators, engineers, health care practitioners, journalists, law enforcement officers, leaders in business and technology, scientists and people in the full array of professions for life.
 The Difference Makers' commitment to their students have lifted generations of people out of poverty and from middle to higher income.
 They have helped a child who speaks little English learn to read and a enabled a child with dyslexia to improve their comprehension on a reading test.
 Multiply these successes, these victories, by the millions, and you have a rich, thorough and true picture of what public education is accomplishing every hour, every day, every year.

 There is no better time to demonstrate your support for our neighborhood public schools.
 For far too long, detractors have defined the state of public schools and much of their opinion is based on a narrow understanding.
 Vibrant public schools are essential to the economic, civic and social health of the U.S. and they need your support to continue to do great work.
-The Stand Up campaign is a platform to highlight and recognize the extraordinary teaching and learning in their schools.
 Please join us in Standing Up 4 Public Schools.
 Pledge your support today.

 Share that you’ve taken the pledge and encourage others to stand up for public schools with you.